Inspection Reports for

 Visit Reason

-The inspection was conducted due to a complaint investigation regarding the facility's failure to provide timely basic life support, including CPR, for a full code resident found without a pulse.
+The inspection was conducted as a complaint investigation triggered by an incident involving failure to provide timely basic life support, including cardiopulmonary resuscitation (CPR), to a resident.

 Complaint Details